Introduction

 | Workspaces/Staging | Core: Workspace system | Plugin required (WP Staging) |

 Summary: Both systems have strong core features.
-The central difference lies in the data model: TYPO3's multilingualism (sys_language_uid, l10n_parent, fallback chains) and frontend user system (separate fe_users/fe_groups) have been part of the architecture from the very beginning.
-WordPress, on the other hand, has native frontend editing in its core – a feature that TYPO3 can currently only retrofit via SaaS solutions.
+The central difference lies in the data model: TYPO3's multilingualism (sys_language_uid, l10n_parent, fallback chains) and frontend user system (separate fe_users/fe_groups) are part of the architecture from the start.
+WordPress has native frontend editing in the core for this – a feature that TYPO3 can currently only retrofit via SaaS solutions.

 TYPO3 Approach: